-As mentioned above, beaver are an important hydrogeomorphic driver of Rocky Mountain Subalpine-Montane Riparian Shrublands.
-Beaver diets are comprised mostly of aspen (Populus tremuloides) and willows (Salix sp.) and thus are a common feature of riparian shrublands (Baker 1987).
+As mentioned above, beavers are not common in riparian woodlands due to their steep nature; however, since they can occur in some aspen types, their role in ecosystem development is discussed here.
 Beavers inhabit streams with a gentle gradient (< 15%) and in wide valleys (at least wider than the stream channel) (Bierly 1972).
 Beaver dams impound surface water creating open water areas.
 When dams are initially created, they often flood and kill large areas of shrublands.
-These areas are eventually colonized by herbaceous emergent and submergent vegetation.
+These areas are eventually colonized by emergent and submergent herbaceous vegetation.
 Depending on the duration of saturation and flooding, these vegetation types are considered marshes or wet meadows.
 As local food supplies are diminished, beavers tend to abandon their dams and move up or downstream to find additional food supply as well as suitable dam sites (Baker 1987; Phillips 1977).
-The abandoned beaver ponds eventually fill with sediment and colonized by willows, thus completing the cycle.
+The abandoned beaver ponds eventually fill with sediment and are colonized by willows and tree saplings, thus completing the cycle.
 The presence of beaver creates a heterogeneous complex of wet meadows, marshes and riparian shrublands and increases species richness on the landscape.
 For example, Wright et al. (2002) note that beaver-modified areas may contribute as much as 25% of the species richness of herbaceous species in Adirondack Mountains of New York.
-Naiman et al. (1986) note that beaver-influenced streams are very different from those not impacted by beaver activity by having numerous zones of open water and vegetation, large accumulations of detritus and nutrients, more wetland areas, having more anaerobic biogeochemical cycles, and in general are more resistance to disturbance.
+Naiman et al. (1986) note that beaver-influenced streams are very different from those not impacted by beaver activity by having numerous zones of open water and vegetation, large accumulations of detritus and nutrients, more wetland areas, more anaerobic biogeochemical cycles, and in general are more resistance to disturbance.
 Neff (1957; in Knight 1994) estimated that a Colorado valley with an active beaver colony had eighteen times more water storage in the spring and an ability to support higher streamflow in late summer than a drainage where beaver were removed.

-It is not known what the density of beaver were in the Southern Rocky Mountains prior to the fur trade (Baker 1987); however, Naiman et al. (1986) suggest that when beaver are not managed or harvested their activity may influence 20-40% of the total length of 2nd to 5th order streams in the boreal forest of Canada.
+It is not known what the density of beaver were in the Southern Rocky Mountains prior to the fur trade (Baker 1987); however, Naiman et al. (1986) suggest that when beaver are not managed or harvested their activity may influence 20-40% of the total length of 2^{nd} to 5^{th} order streams in the boreal forest of Canada.
 It is apparent that active beaver colonies are very important for ecosystem development in riparian areas.